The recent General Election has led me to reflect on my civic role and on the nature of power.

-With the upcoming UK General Election, I inevitably reflect on my civic role and power.
-Voting seems to be the most obvious way to exercise our civic duty.
+Voting seems to be the most obvious way we exercise our civic duty.
 We engage with our inner citizen, (hopefully) review the evidence, and make a conscious decision as to what we believe in and how our vote should contribute.

-But what about everyday life?
-How often are we encouraged to engage with that inner citizen?
+But an election only comes about every few years.
+What about in everyday life?
+How often are we encouraged to engage with our inner citizen?
 When are we ever spoken to as active members of society?

 “Special offer!”
 “Buy one, get one free!”
 “Daily deals!”
 “Grab it quick before it goes!”
 All of us, whether we’re out shopping, watching TV, reading magazines and newspapers or checking social media, are constantly being addressed as consumers.